modular-magician/terraform-provider-google-beta/website/docs/r/vertex_ai_semantic_governance_policy_engine.html.markdown

 * `dns_zone_name` -
   (Optional)
-  FQDN of the private DNS zone to create DNS record set for PSC endpoint.
+  The name of the private Cloud DNS managed zone in which the backend creates the DNS record set for this gateway's PSC endpoint.
+This is the managed-zone resource name, not a fully-qualified domain name.
+The zone must already exist and be attached to the gateway's VPC at provision time.

 * `allowed_projects` -
   (Optional)